-In 1983, returned Peace Corps Volunteers and staff created the Foundation as a way for former Volunteers and staff to stay connected to the Philippines and to each other in a worthy cause.
+In 1983, Returned Peace Corps Volunteers and staff created the Foundation as a way for former Volunteers and staff to stay connected to the Philippines and to each other in a worthy cause.
 PCAFPD chose human development as the focus of the organization because of a conviction that motivated, knowledgeable, and skilled individuals are the key to community change and national development.

-Through a competitive scholarship program, the Foundation provides educational opportunities for bright, young Filipinos who indicate a willingness to contribute to the development of their country, but lack the financial resources to pursue a university degree.
+Through a scholarship program, the Foundation provides educational opportunities for bright, Filipinos who indicate a willingness to contribute to the development of their country, but lack the financial resources to pursue a university degree.

 PCAFPD is incorporated as a non-profit organization according to the laws of the District of Columbia and under Sec.
 501(c) (3) of the Internal Revenue Code.

 PCAFPD is the official Returned Peace Corps Volunteer (RPCV) group for the Philippines and is an affiliate of the National Peace Corps Association (NPCA).

 Scholarship applications are collected annually.
 Any high school, college or post-graduate student in the Philippines is eligible to apply for an undergraduate or graduate scholarship, regardless of discipline or choice of school.
 (Check out the application page on this website to view or print the application.)
 Applicants are scored based on financial need, academic record, extra-curricular, and community service credentials.

 Selected applicants receive a full scholarship covering tuition, fees, books, and education related expenses for their undergraduate or graduate studies.
 They also receive a partial living allowance,.
 Scholars must maintain passing grades and comply with all requirements stipulated in the scholarship, including submission of grades and essays about their college experience each semester.